 If your New Year’s Resolutions are starting out like mine are, your mind is on dessert right now instead of what not to eat!
 So instead of healthy eating ideas or great exercise classes, I am going to offer some assistance in where to go when your resolutions aren’t quite working out like you planned, or maybe you just need a cheat day spot.

-Without further ado here are some delicious dessert spots in Chattanooga:
+Without further ado here are some delicious dessert and ice cream spots in Chattanooga:

 - Milk and Honey: From delicious homemade gelatos to paletas and fresh squeezed juices, Milk and Honey always has something to please everyone in our crew.
 The atmosphere is great, so it is fun to hop on the barstools and watch the people come and go.